fikdm/AMS/README.md

 Future developement

-1.Fixing minor error such as deleting item cant be item logged and more..
+1.Fixing minor error such as deleting item cant be item logged and more 2.Data analysis using Chart.js
-2.Data analysis using Chart.js
+3.Add new function

 #Currently focused on

 1. Interview preperation
-2. Studying laravel and codeigniter frameworks
+2. Studying laravel frameworks